mattladd23/unstyle-api/README.md

 # Unstyle API

 The Node.js/TypeScript web scraping API that powers the unstyle.dev frontend.
-It uses Puppeteer to scrape CSS initialValues from the MDN Web Docs and returns them as a structured JSON payload.
+It uses Puppeteer to scrape CSS initial values from the MDN Web Docs and returns them as a structured JSON payload.

 :fist: See [unstyle-frontend](https://github.com/mattladd23/unstyle-frontend) for Unstyle's motivation and purpose!